SaiSurya9999/NgPaginationLibrary/projects/ngconf-pagination/README.md

 > ![ngconf-pagination](https://img.icons8.com/flat_round/48/000000/wide-long-left-arrow.png "Prev Page")  1 of 5 ![ngconf-pagination](https://img.icons8.com/flat_round/48/000000/wide-long-right-arrow.png "Next Page") Pagination Feature with search functionality for Angular.

 ### Latest Release:
+Now you can customize the color schemes of Pagination controls component.
 Now we added support for special characters search by removing them from search index process for better results.
 Now we updated the package to latest angular version.
 Added page tabs support for pagination control component and changed the input configurations for that component.